pytorch/executorch/docs/source/concepts.md

 ## executor_runner

-The ExecuTorch runtime that executes the exported PyTorch model on-device.
+A sample wrapper around the ExecuTorch runtime which includes all the operators and backends.

 ## [EXIR](./ir-exir.md)

 The **EX**port **I**ntermediate **R**epresentation (IR) from `torch.export`.
 Contains the computational graph of the model.
 All EXIR graphs are valid [FX graphs](https://pytorch.org/docs/stable/fx.html#torch.fx.Graph).

+## `ExportedProgram`

+The output of `torch.export` that bundles the computational graph of a PyTorch model (usually an `nn.Module`) with the parameters or weights that the model consumes.

 ## [flatbuffer](https://github.com/google/flatbuffers)